gelatodigital/web3-functions-hardhat-template/README.md

 await hre.w3f.run("oracle", storage, userArgs);
 ```

 `userArgs` is optional here.
-When passed into `w3f.run`, it overrides the arguments defined in `userArgs.json`
+When passed into `w3f.run`, it overrides the arguments defined in `hardhat.config.ts`

 ## Use User arguments